glorang/ad1000/README.md

 The ad1000 daemon will spawn off 2 childeren by default:

 - lirc_led : this will flash LED2 each time an IR signal is received
-- ad_display : this will connect to XBMC's TCP socket and update the display when:
+- api_display : this will connect to XBMC's TCP socket and listen for events (START/STOP/PAUSE/...)

-	- you press PLAY/PAUSE/STOP

-	- music is playing it will marquee "artist - title" after which it will update to <current track>.<total tracks>
+                Whenever something (music/video) is starting a child called media_info will be spawned.
+		This will show some info about the media being played :
+		  - For music : track in playlist, artist - title, current position in track

-	- a video is playing it will marquee the filename
+		  - For video : movie's title / filename

+		When nothing is playing a child called 'menu' will be spawned that show current selected menu item in XBMC

 License
 =======